-For additional information regarding COVID-19 leave, please refer to the following link or contact Human Resources at hraccommodations@mtsac.edu: COVID-19 Leave Form.
+For additional information regarding COVID-19 leave, please refer to the following link to a form or contact Human Resources at hraccommodations@mtsac.edu: COVID-19 Leave Form.

-EMPLOYEE AND STUDENT - CONTACT FLOW CHARTS
+EMPLOYEE CONTACT FLOW CHART

 EMPLOYEE CONTACT FLOW CHART 1: Employees report to Human Resources, which then shares out to President's Cabinet and members of the Public Health Team.